Saddlehorn Relay Station, ca. 1939-1940 (click here for an update)

 This behind-the-scenes photo surfaced recently showing the building known as the Saddlehorn Relay Station.
-Believed to be from 1940, the photo may hold a clue to the structure's origin.
+Believed to be from late 1939 or early 1940, the photo holds clues to the structure's origin.

 "Ride 'em Cowboy" (Abbott and Costello, 1942)